Joshfairhead/Obsidian/Omnicient/Monad Forrest/Courses/H3Uni/Cosmic Ecology/From Terrestrial to Cosmic Ecology.md

 		- 60% of stuff out there is unknown (dark matter etc)
 	- Humans potentially have a role to be cosmically intelligent

+What is the contempory context of the forbidden zone?
+- The gr